 February 10: Challenging Cuts to Medical Research

-After the Trump Administration announced cuts to indirect cost reimbursements at every research institution throughout the country, Wesier and other attorneys general sued the Trump administration, the U.S. Department of Health and Human Services, and the National Institutes of Health.
+After the Trump administration announced cuts to indirect cost reimbursements at every research institution throughout the country, Weiser and other attorneys general sued the Trump administration, the U.S. Department of Health and Human Services, and the National Institutes of Health.
 Indirect cost reimbursements cover lab, faculty, infrastructure and utility costs to conduct biomedical research.
 Without the reimbursements, necessary medical research could be put to an end, according to the lawsuit.

 According to Weiser’s office, the cuts would eliminate nearly $90 million in funding across Colorado State University, the University of Colorado Anschutz Medical Campus and the University of Colorado, Boulder.